Migration Emergency Response Fund

 Adapting to fluctuating needs along the migration route

 The Migration Emergency Response Fund (MERF) is a rapid response context-specific contingency fund operated and managed by the Start Network, its members, and in collaboration with its donor, UK’s Department for International Development (DFID).
 The objective of the MERF is to rapidly respond to acute and emerging gaps and changes in needs along migration route.
-It is also meant to provide support to the overall response system to give it time to adjust and adapt to new needs and to improve the effectiveness and understanding of the migration response and trends.
+It is also meant to improve the effectiveness and understanding of the migration response and trends.
 It operates in 11 countries: Algeria, Burkina Faso, Cameroon, Chad, Egypt, Libya, Mali, Morocco, Niger, Sudan and Tunisia.